Kazakhstans Tokayev: Once Loyal Protege Tightens Grip - UrduPoint

 The chaos ended with 238 dead in nine days.

-Determined to cement his authority, Tokayev promptly told Putin that Russian soldiers must leave.
+Determined to cement his authority, Tokayev promptly told Russian President Vladimir Putin that Russian soldiers must leave.

 And in a surprise move, he broke with his mentor Nazarbayev, purging his clan from positions of authority and promising a "new and just Kazakhstan".